ms-choi/lendingclub13/README.md

 We downloaded year-by-year datasets (quarter-by-quarter datasets for loans given out between 2016 and 2018) from the Lending Club website.

+We first wanted to examine how the repayment rates are distributed.
+Specifically, we examined how the repayment rates are distributed by different grades (lettered from "A" to "G").

+**INSERT THE REPAYMENT RATE VARIABLE BOX PLOT – AND THE DESCRIPTION – ABOUT HERE**

+Looking at the correlation matrix, we also see that variables have a correlation ranging between -0.11 and 0.70.
+We point out that the log_annual_inc (log of annual income) is positively correlated with the loan_amnt ($\rho = 0.46$), and that open_acc variable is positively correlated with total_acc ($\rho = 0.70$).

 # Literature Review/Related Work
 - This can include noting any key papers, texts,